IvanTepes/cook-book/README.md

 #### Recipe Cards

 - Allow the user to see without searching and clicking the recipe they would like, also providing the user with more important information     about the recipe.

-#### Allergens Guide

 #### Log In / Register Page